AckerlyXu/heima/articles/hdinsight/hdinsight-extend-hadoop-virtual-network.md

 [!INCLUDE [azure-cli-2-azurechinacloud-environment-parameter](../../includes/azure-cli-2-azurechinacloud-environment-parameter.md)]

-Use the steps in this section to discover how to add HDInsight to an existing Azure Virtual Network.
+Use the steps in this section to discover how to add a new HDInsight to an existing Azure Virtual Network.

+> [!NOTE]
+> You cannot add an existing HDInsight cluster into a virtual network.

 1. Are you using a classic or Resource Manager deployment model for the virtual network?